markgoodyear/markgoodyear.github.io/_posts/2014-01-19-getting-started-with-gulp.md

 Before deploying, it's a good idea to clean out the destination folders and rebuild the files—just in case any have been removed from the source and are left hanging out in the destination folder:

 {% highlight js  %}
-gulp.task('clean', function() {
+gulp.task('clean', function(cb) {
-  return gulp.src(['dist/assets/css', 'dist/assets/js', 'dist/assets/img'], {read: false})
+    del(['dist/assets/css', 'dist/assets/js', 'dist/assets/img'], cb)
-    .pipe(clean());
 });
 {% endhighlight %}

-We can also pass an array of folders (or files) into `gulp.src`.
-As we don't need to read files that are being deleted, we can add `read: false` to the options to prevent gulp from reading the file contents—making it much quicker.
+We don't need to use a gulp plugin here as we can take advantage of Node modules directly within gulp.
+We use a callback (`cb`) to ensure the task finishes before exiting.

 ### The default task